George Deon Scott - The Vicksburg Post

 A celebration of life will be held for George Deon Scott on Saturday, Aug.
 21, at 2 p.m. at Greater Grove Street M.B.
 Church.
 Scott will lie in repose from 1 p.m. until the hour of service.

-Visitation will be held at C J Williams Mortuary Services on Friday, Aug.
+Visitation will be held at C.J.
+Williams Mortuary Services on Friday, Aug.
 20, from 1 to 6 p.m. with family being present from 5 to 6 p.m.

 Scott was preceded in death by his parents, Alfreda Taylor and George Freeman, Sr.